spdobest/SpringBootWorld/README.md

-# Spring Boot - Internationalization
+# Spring Boot - Filtering
-## Internationalization - Implementation Steps
+## Static Filtering
+- @JsonIgnore will be applied at Field level in a model class (Entity).
+- @JsonIgnoreProperties will be applied class level in a model class and we can define list of fields that can be ignored
+- Simply hides the field from the Jackson Parser.
+- Cons
+    - Create or Update requests will fail after applying these annotations(POST, PUT)

+## STEPS TO IMPLEMENT
+- Step-00: Introduction
+- Step-01: New GIT branch
+    - git Branch Name : Udemy-Springboot9-filtering
-- Step 00: Create Git branch for Spring Boot Internationalization
+    - Create new local branch
-- Step 01: Create required beans and message property files per language
-    - LocaleResolver
-    - ResourceBundleMessageSource
-    - message.properties
+- Step-02: Static Filtering
-    - messages_fr.properties
+    - Entity Layer

-## STEP 02 : Create REST service with Support i18n
-- Create a helloi18n Method in HelloWorldController
+        - @JsonIgnore - Apply to SSN fields
-- Test it via POSTMAN with "Accept-Language" headers
+        - Test
-    - GET /hello-int
-    - Accept-Language: fr
-    - Accept-Language: us
+        - @JsonIgnoreProperties - Apply to role and email
-    - Accept-Language: en
+        - Test
+- Step-03: Commit code
+    - commit and push code